Getting to Know Faction’s (Channel) Relationship Expert

 Brad Cardwell: My responsibilities are national in nature, of course, so I’m on the road.
 A lot.
 I attend conferences and represent the Faction brand.
 One week I’m in the Silicon Valley, the next I’m in New York, and then it’s off to the Midwest.
 Talking to partners in all areas is crucial for tailoring a go-to-market strategy for a specific region.
 The Silicon Valley folks are the leading edge for technology shifts and New York provides useful data points for what’s going on in the financial and media markets.
 The Midwest offers insight into needs for control of data and security.

 I am constantly meeting with individual service providers and resellers to build and enhance go-to-market strategies.
 With that often comes discussing and ‘consulting’, regarding operational elements to best support those strategies.
 I am of the belief that one partner plan does not fit all.
-Each partner has its unique needs and requirements, so we deduce what works best for each individually.
+Each partner has its unique needs and requirements, so we deduce what works best for each individual.
 Reminding me of past consulting and business analysis engagements, I relish the discussion with partner leaders and establishing strategies to drive their growth.
 After that of course, I help our partners to enable their teams and to jumpstart selling.

 Faction: Why would a company want to partner with Faction?

 BC: Simple: we never, ever compete with our partners.
 Faction provides cloud infrastructure and services exclusively to and through the channel.
-Faction does not sell directly to end-customers – we do not compete for business against our partners.
+Faction does not sell directly to end customers – we do not compete for business against our partners.
 At the end of the day, we want our partners to make money, which is why our no-compete policy is crucial and what makes the Faction business model so unique.

 Resellers can rest comfortably knowing they are preserving their customer relationships, maintaining their primary sales role with their customers, and selling a cloud that’s infinitely scalable and purpose-built for mission-critical workloads.
 Resellers of the Faction cloud have quite a bit better margin potential than if they partnered with other cloud providers out there.
 It’s in fact double the industry standard.